ConnorShiggins/Google-Earth-Engine-and-icebergs/README.md

 ### **Step 4)**

-You may wish to define a date range for your data, but with ArcticDEM data being temporally limited it is suggested to 'OK' the default range provided to maximise the volume of data.
+You may wish to define a date range for your data, but with ArcticDEM data being temporally limited it is suggested to 'OK' the default range provided to maximise the volume of data that will be attained.
 The user can filter images by specific date ranges and/or months.

 ![Step_4](https://user-images.githubusercontent.com/63847501/196881501-bc03bebc-f101-4606-a5ec-3c70e3907a57.PNG)